This October, join us as we celebrate Black history, arts and culture.

 Eligible students will receive funding towards the costs of sustenance, travel and course equipment.
 If requested, funding can be added to the student’s Aspire account to help towards the cost of a laptop.

-Students over the age of 25 on the first day of course, who completed an Access to Higher Education Course in 2019/20 academic year and who can demonstrate financial hardship.
+Students over the age of 25 on the first day of course, who completed an Access to Higher Education Course in 2019/20 academic year.

 Designed to assist disadvantaged students to complete their vision for a final major project or degree show exhibition.
 This is a significant cash award to make it possible for students from low income families to compete in a final showcase with students with considerable resources to invest.